Introduction to Plone Stack – Plone Deployment

 Components of the Plone Stack#

-The webserver, accessible externally on ports 80 and 443, handles the routing and rewriting of HTTP requests to the Plone frontend and backend, and is tasked with TLS termination.
-While Nginx and Traefik are recommended, other webservers can also be employed.
+The web server, accessible externally on ports 80 and 443, handles the routing and rewriting of HTTP requests to the Plone frontend and backend, and is tasked with TLS termination.
+While nginx and Traefik are recommended, other web servers can also be employed.
 This training will exclusively utilize Traefik.

 Web Accelerator#

-Varnish, a web accelerator, is positioned between the external webserver and internal services to cache dynamically generated content.
+Varnish, a web accelerator, is positioned between the external web server and internal services to cache dynamically generated content.
 For a detailed Plone setup with Varnish, refer to the volto-caching repository.

 Plone Frontend#